WilliamAmbrozic/Twitter-Solana-NFT-Sales-Bot/README.md

 [[Back to contents]](https://github.com/WilliamAmbrozic/Responsive-Solana-NFT-Sales-Bot#contents)

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This bot allows for custom tweet text and fast response times.
 The bot utilizes MagicEden's ```GET/collections/:symbol/activities``` API call, responding to sales allowing for NFT image uploading and metadata access through MagicEden's API.
 This bot is designed to run on an external server. **This bot was tested on an EC2 AWS instance and a [Raspberry Pi 4](https://www.raspberrypi.com/products/raspberry-pi-4-model-b/)**.
-Usable on Windows/Unix based servers.
+Usable on Unix based servers.

 ## Contents
 - [Setup](https://github.com/WilliamAmbrozic/Responsive-Solana-NFT-Sales-Bot#Setup)